-Beginning in 2015, we have consolidated our former International and Federal Groups into a single operating group and named it our Federal Services Group.
 Management of our business operations is conducted under four reportable operating segments:

-Supply Chain Management Group - Our Supply Chain Management Group supplies vehicle parts primarily through a Managed Inventory Program ("MIP") and direct sales to USPS and to other clients.
+Supply Chain Management Group - Our Supply Chain Management Group supplies vehicle parts primarily through a Managed Inventory Program ("MIP") and direct sales to the United States Postal Service ("USPS") and to other clients.

-Aviation Group - Our Aviation Group, formed in January 2015 when we acquired our aviation businesses, provides MRO services, parts supply and distribution, and supply chain solutions for business aviation and regional jet aircraft engines and engine accessories.
+Aviation Group - Our Aviation Group, formed in January 2015 when we completed the Aviation Acquisition, provides MRO services, parts supply and distribution, and supply chain solutions for business aviation and regional jet aircraft engines and engine accessories.

-Federal Services Group - Our Federal Services Group provides engineering, industrial, logistics, foreign military sales, and legacy equipment sustainment services to DoD and other government agencies.
+Federal Services Group - Our Federal Services Group, which represents the consolidation in the beginning of 2015 of our former International and Federal groups, provides engineering, industrial, logistics, foreign military sales, and legacy equipment sustainment services to the United States Department of Defense ("DoD") and other government agencies.